Two Years Sober!

 It has been interesting and at times very challenging.
 My sobriety led to the end of my relationship with an abusive partner.
-It led to moving back to my home town, finding a job, then moving again and holding down a fulltime job that required a lot of traveling.
-All really stressful stuff when you’re learning how to cope and live without drowning out the noise with booze.
-However, I have persisted, my life is gradually beginning to evolve and how I perceive that life is beginning to feel ok.
+It led to moving back to my hometown, finding a job, then relocating again and holding down a full-time job that required extensive travel.
+All stressful stuff when you’re learning how to cope and live without drowning out the noise with booze.
+However, I have persisted, and my life is gradually beginning to evolve; most importantly, I am starting to feel that life is okay.

 We live in a time and place where many of us are constantly facing difficult decisions and a raft of otherworldly bullshit.
-While for most of us these are not life and death situations, we still have a pretty rough time navigating them.
+While for most of us, these are not life-or-death situations, we still have a pretty rough time navigating them.
 We’re all Warriors in here in these sobriety communities.
 I know that we are all trying our damn best and some days do seem absolutely impossible.
 I realise that this is pointing out the obvious, but I’m here to share just a little bit of what I have discovered about sobriety and living two years on.

-Being sober hightens how we observe our outer world as well as the inner voice and conflict we all experience.
-It may seem way harder at first because for many of us we’ve never experienced this as adults.
-I’m still learning how to do that and some days are hard.
-Some days I come home from work crying and exhausted and fall onto my yoga mat, just knowing that everything will be ok.
+Being sober heightens our awareness of both the outer world and our inner voice, as well as the conflicts we all experience.
+Not drinking may seem harder at first because many of us have never experienced living sober as adults.
+I’m still learning and some days are hard.
+Some days, I come home from work crying and exhausted, and I fall onto my yoga mat, just knowing that everything will be okay.

 I started writing a few things down about being sober this morning.
 It went like this.